 When the LES malfunctions, the valve does not close quickly enough, or at all, and allows the highly acidic digestive juices to rise up into the esophagus, ultimately resulting in heartburn and acid reflux.

-If left untreated, serious complications can occur: inflammation and ulceration in the esophagus can lead to difficulty swallowing, and even worse, chronic GERD has been linked to Barrett's esophagus which can lead to esophageal cancer.
+If left untreated, serious complications can occur, such as inflammation and ulceration in the esophagus and difficulty swallowing.
+Chronic GERD has also been linked to Barrett's esophagus, a condition which can lead to esophageal cancer.

 While medications are sometimes useful at reducing the pain associated with GERD, it often masks a larger problem.
 The only way to cure GERD is by repairing the LES with acid reflux surgery.